 Kenneth Lofton Jr is the first sleeper player on our list, coming in at only 20 years old and 69 overall.

-If you use Lofton in a role like this while the rest of skills develop, his B- potential will allow you to develop Lofton Jr into a good starter for you in the future.
+If you use Lofton in a role like this while the rest of his skills develop, his B- potential will allow you to develop Lofton Jr into a good starter for you in the future.

 Xavier Tillman, Memphis Grizzlies